-- a.
-Estimate, report on, and monitor all job costs at summary or detailed levels. - b.
-Track employee time, and then convert it into payroll that is posted to job costs. - c.
-Easily produce customer statements (or create marketing letters) - d.
-Reduce data entry time such as converting the estimates into sales orders and/or invoices, and purchase orders into bills. - e.
-Handle inventory purchases, assemblies, and sales
+- Estimate, report on, and monitor all job costs at summary or detailed levels. a. - Track employee time, and then convert it into payroll that is posted to job costs. b. - c.
+Easily produce customer statements (or create marketing letters) - Reduce data entry time such as converting the estimates into sales orders and/or invoices, and purchase orders into bills. - Handle inventory purchases, assemblies, and sales